StroudCenter/S-CAN-Modbus/README.md

 - Time and status of fingerprint measurements (single most recent measurement, only when in logging mode, undocumented)
 - Full spectral values of 8 types of fingerprint data  (single most recent measurement, only when in logging mode, undocumented)
     - 0 … Fingerprint [Abs/m]
-    - 1 … Turbidity compensated fingerprint [Abs/m]
+    - 1 … Turbidity compensated fingerprint [Abs/m] (when communicating directly with spectro::lyser)
-    - 2 … First derivative of fingerprint [Abs/m/m]
+    - 2 … First derivative of fingerprint [Abs/m/m] (when communicating directly with spectro::lyser)
-    - 3 … Difference between current print and print in memory [Abs/m]
+    - 3 … Difference between current print and print in memory [Abs/m] (when communicating directly with spectro::lyser)
-    - 4 … Percent Transmission [%/cm2]
+    - 4 … Percent Transmission [%/cm2] (when communicating directly with spectro::lyser)
-    - 5 … First derivative of turbidity compensated fingerprint  [Abs/m/m]
+    - 5 … First derivative of turbidity compensated fingerprint  [Abs/m/m] (when communicating directly with spectro::lyser)
-    - 6 … Percent Transmission per 10cm2  [%/10cm2]
+    - 6 … Percent Transmission per 10cm2  [%/10cm2] (when communicating directly with spectro::lyser)
-    - 7 … UNKNOWN
+    - 7 … UNKNOWN (when communicating directly with spectro::lyser)

 ## Data NOT accessible via modbus
 - Partial least squares components underlying global calibrations
 - Sample data used for local calibrations
 - "Historical" measurement data
     - only the single most recent data point is available
-- Any data when the logger is not in "logging" mode
-    - If the logger is connected to ana::pro, ana::lyte, or moni::tools and recording data in either manual or automatic mode, the data sent to the controller will not be accessible via modbus.
-To get data in this case, the data must be accessed through ana::gate.

 _______
 #Available Examples and Utilities

 These examples are in the "examples" folder:
 - "GetParameterValues" puts the spectro::lyzer into logging mode at 5-minute intervals and then prints the parameter values to the serial port every 5 minutes.
 - "SaveFingerprints" queries the spectro::lyzer and attempts to exactly re-create s::can's "par" and "fp" files on an SD card.
 It does _not_ start the spectro::lyzer logging or make any attempt to change any of the spectro::lyzer's settings.
 It also does not put the Arduino to sleep between readings; even when fully active the Arduino only consumes ~1/10th of the power used by a sleeping spectro::lyzer.